 • you prefer flexibility in financing types (equity alone, debt+equity, debt alone)

-think about the SBIC as the alternative financing source for your business needs.
+then, think about the SBIC as the alternative financing source for your business needs.

 For more general information or financing statistic visit the SBA website.